futel/dialplan-functions/README-twilio.md

-# AWS requirements
+# Twilio requirements

-Other AWS components which must be set up before deploying, and local setup for them.
+XXX Other AWS components which must be set up before deploying, and local setup for them.

-# AWS Setup
+# Twilio Setup

+XXX

 Have AWS configuration as described in asteriskserver README-aws:
 - IAM user and groups